jcchavez07/hello-world/README.md

 Hi Earthlings!

 Jojo here, I'm new to GIT, and passionate about DevOps.
-I like to expore new ways to changing the world for the best.
+I like to expore new ways of changing the world for the best.